-Over a ten-year period, the Link of Times Foundation tracked the appearance of Russian masterpieces of jewelry art all over the world – in Europe, Asia and the Americas.
-Throughout that time, it was actively engaged in working with auction houses, experts and leading magazines, and purchased works by the House of Fabergé and other famous Russian jewelers from the 19th and early 20th centuries for the future museum.
+Over a ten-year period the Link of Times Foundation tracked masterpieces of Russian jewelry art all over the world – in Europe, Asia and the Americas.
+Throughout that time, the Foundation was actively engaged in working with auction houses, experts and leading research journals, and purchased works by the House of Fabergé and other famous Russian jewelers from the 19th and early 20th centuries for the future museum.

-The imperial gifts contained in the Museum's collection were not all made by the House of Fabergé – the Museum also has in its possession an outstanding collection of golden gift boxes crafted by other famous artisans in the 18th and 19th centuries, decorated with miniature portraits of the Romanovs going all the way back to Peter the Great.
+Not all of the Imperial gifts displayed in the Museum were made by the House of Fabergé: visitors can admire an outstanding collection of golden snuffboxes crafted by other famous jewelers of the 18th and 19th centuries, decorated with miniature portraits of the Romanovs going all the way back to Peter the Great.

-The Fabergé Museum officially opened its doors on 19 November 2013 in St. Petersburg's Shuvalov Palace, becoming the first private museum in Russia of national and international significance.
+The Fabergé Museum was opened to the public on 19 November 2013 in the meticulously restored Shuvalov Palace, becoming the first private museum in Russia of national and international significance.